How To Set Up Stripe to Salesforce Integration: a How To Guide

 1. Go to AppExchange and install Stripe Connector for Salesforce Platform (or the Billing/CPQ variant depending on your use case)

-2. Choose Install for Admins Only, and approve third-party access.
+2. Choose Install for All Users, and approve third-party access.

 3. Verify installation at Setup → Installed Packages.